henkjannl/py-animate/README.md

 - [To do for future versions](#to-do-for-future-versions)

 # Typical workflow

-The animation can be controlled by one or more sheets in a single Excel file:
-* In a `SCRIPT`, items can be declared and manipulated
-* A `TABLE` is similar to a script but the data is stored in tabular format and some commands cannot be used

 An Animate project directory looks like this:
 * An Excel file which holds all `SCRIPT`s and `TABLE`s (currently, .xls files are supported but .xlsx files not)